ricohasgithub/Math218/README.md

 # Math218
-Scripts for Math-218D1 Linear Algebra
+Scripts for Math-218D1 Linear Algebra; packaged as both a CLI app and a Python library!